cbussick/cb-portfolio/README.md

 Checks the app for any problems.\
 Runs `npm run typecheck` for any TypeScript errors, `npm run lint` for any ESLint errors and `npm run test`.

+## Deploying

+You can deploy the app by running:

+`npm run deploy`

+For more information see the docs here: [Deploying a CRA App to GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages)

 ## Template

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).